Welcome to Google Analytics 4, Google’s newest installment of its Google Analytics platform.

 How do I use Enhanced Ecommerce in Google Analytics 4?

 We have good news and bad news.
 The bad news is that there is no “Enhanced Ecommerce” feature in GA4.
-The good news is that you can basically replicate Enhanced Ecommerce by creating your own eCommerce events, plus add any additional customization to improve your tracking (keep an eye out for guides to this coming from us soon).
+The good news is that you can basically replicate Enhanced Ecommerce by creating your own eCommerce events.
+Plus, you can add any additional customization to improve your tracking.

 The developers at Google have also provided some handy instructions for eCommerce migration from Universal Analytics to GA4.
 You can also always check out your eCommerce statistics in your GA4 interface under Monetization > E-commerce purchases.